I beg to move,

 We have heard today that the financial figures have been looked at again.
 Let us see who we are serving here.
-We are serving a company that is 90% foreign-owned, that is debt-laden and that pays no tax other than the VAT it pays on the sales from shops—increasingly it is a business in that way.
+We are serving a company that is 90% foreign-owned, that is debt-laden and that, as far as can see, pays no tax other than the VAT it pays on the sales from shops— increasingly it is a business in that way.
 We have opposition from the airlines that are unwilling to pay the greatly enhanced landing charges that will be levied in order to pay for this white elephant project.
 Everybody seems to pay except the shareholders of Heathrow Airport Holdings.
 Yet at the same time we are being told that Gatwick is a better option, not only, as we have always known, in relation to congestion, noise and pollution, but in terms of financial effects, both locally and on the national economy.
 There is very little left to recommend Heathrow as an option.
 Once again, as has been set out, we are going through a farce of a consultation.

 I will end on that point.
 We will be here again, probably in another month, having another debate on Heathrow.
 We will be here in 10 years, wondering why London does not have additional airport capacity, as we wondered 10 years ago.
 The sooner the Government grasp the nettle, the better.
 I wait to hear with interest the speech from my hon.
 Friend the Member for Kingston upon Hull East (Karl Turner) on the Front Bench.
-Very wisely, the Labour Front Bench team has set a series of tests and not prejudged the issue.
+Very wisely, the Labour Front-Bench team has set a series of tests and not prejudged the issue.
 As time goes on, we will see that those tests will not be met.
 I hope to hear encouraging noises from my hon.
 Friend, as I often do.